CORSAIR CX750 80 PLUS Bronze Non Low-Noise 750 Watt - UK - Black PSU Review

 |---|---|---|---|---|---|

-| Corsair CX750 Bronze | 750W | 80+ Bronze | Non-Modular | 5 Years | Β£59.97 |
+| Corsair CX750 Bronze | 750W | 80+ Bronze | Non-Modular | 5 Years | £54.98 |

-| EVGA 750 BQ | 750W | 80+ Bronze | Semi-Modular | 5 Years | Β£64.99 |
+| EVGA 750 BQ | 750W | 80+ Bronze | Semi-Modular | 5 Years | £64.99 |

-| Thermaltake Smart RGB | 700W | 80+ White | Non-Modular | 5 Years | Β£54.99 |
+| Thermaltake Smart RGB | 700W | 80+ White | Non-Modular | 5 Years | £54.99 |

-| Corsair RM750e | 750W | 80+ Gold | Fully Modular | 10 Years | Β£89.99 |
+| Corsair RM750e | 750W | 80+ Gold | Fully Modular | 10 Years | £89.99 |

 | be quiet!
-System Power 10 | 750W | 80+ Bronze | Non-Modular | 3 Years | Β£57.99 |
+System Power 10 | 750W | 80+ Bronze | Non-Modular | 3 Years | £57.99 |

-The EVGA 750 BQ offers semi-modular cables for just Β£5 more, making it worth considering if cable management is a priority.
-However, EVGA’s recent exit from the PSU market raises questions about long-term support.
+The EVGA 750 BQ offers semi-modular cables more, making it worth considering if cable management is a priority.
+However, EVGA's recent exit from the PSU market raises questions about long-term support.
 The Thermaltake Smart RGB costs less but drops to 80+ White efficiency (approximately 80% vs 85%), meaning higher running costs over time.

-Stepping up to the Corsair RM750e brings 80+ Gold efficiency, full modularity, and a 10-year warranty, but at Β£30 more.
-That’s a 50% price increase for features that matter more to enthusiasts than mainstream builders.
+Stepping up to the Corsair RM750e brings 80+ Gold efficiency, full modularity, and a 10-year warranty, but more.
+That's a 50% price increase for features that matter more to enthusiasts than mainstream builders.
 The be quiet!
-System Power 10 undercuts on price but only offers a 3-year warranty versus the Corsair CX750 Bronze PSU’s 5 years.
+System Power 10 undercuts on price but only offers a 3-year warranty versus the Corsair CX750 Bronze PSU's 5 years.

 What Buyers Say: Real Amazon Reviews